The Offshore Hype

 "...software should be architected, designed, developed, and tested offshore..."

 Our first departure from tradition is the role of the offshore center in our SDLC.
-The historical notion of offshore development centers is, essentially, as cost efficient code factories.
+The historical notion of offshore software development centers is, essentially, as cost efficient code factories.
 It's based on the invalid assumption that onshore resources are more talented than their offshore counterparts, and that solutions must be conceived onshore and shipped overseas for programming.
 There was perhaps a time when this held some truth, but times change.

 We maintain that software should be architected, designed, developed, and tested offshore.
 By doing this we keep the entire implementation team in one place.
-We also maximizes savings with low offshore rates.
+We also maximize savings with low offshore rates.
 All that remains is to solve the communication pipeline with the customer.

 Project Scoping - Senior Delivery Team Members Go Onshore